kukuu/integration/cybersecurity.md

 _Firewalls: Ensure firewalls are correctly configured and protect against unauthorized access.

-i.
-Secure Configuration: Implement security measures for hardware and software, minimizing vulnerabilities.
+_Secure Configuration: Implement security measures for hardware and software, minimizing vulnerabilities.

-iii.
-User Access Control: Control access to systems and data based on user roles and responsibilities.
+_User Access Control: Control access to systems and data based on user roles and responsibilities.

-iv.
-Malware Protection: Use appropriate anti-malware software to defend against viruses, malware, and ransomware.
+_Malware Protection: Use appropriate anti-malware software to defend against viruses, malware, and ransomware.

-v.
-Patch Management: Regularly update and patch software to address known vulnerabilities.
+_Patch Management: Regularly update and patch software to address known vulnerabilities.

 ### Guide to Implementation: